a student to make Satisfactory Academic Progress (SAP) in order to maintain eligibility for the following financial aid programs:

 Violations of the SAP standards will result in the termination of your financial aid.
 Students who violate the SAP policy will be notified of their violation and the right to appeal.

-Appeals will be reviewed and determinations will be emailed to student’s MCC email.
-Students appealing their financial aid status must be prepared to pay for all tuition and fees with personal funds while awaiting a determination.
+Appeals will be reviewed and determinations will be emailed to your MCC email address.
+During the appeal process, you must be prepared to pay for all tuition and fees with personal funds while awaiting a determination.

 If your appeal is approved:

-Students who fail to meet the criteria listed above will have violated their SAP contract and will not be eligible to receive future financial aid.
+If you fail to meet the criteria listed above, you will have violated your SAP contract and will not be eligible to receive future financial aid.
 You also violate your SAP contract if you register for a class outside the list of approved courses and are not prepared to pay for them out of pocket.
 Violation of your SAP contract makes you ineligible for future financial aid.

 If your appeal is denied: